ntnhut/LeetSolve/13. Roman to Integer/README.md

 * `X` can be placed before `L` (`50`) and `C` (`100`) to make `40` and `90`.
 * `C` can be placed before `D` (`500`) and `M` (`1000`) to make `400` and `900`.

-Given a roman numeral, convert it to an integer.
+Given a Roman numeral, convert it to an integer.